 And just as God communicated with people in ancient times, he can communicate with people in modern times.
 All one has to do is pray and ask God if the Mormon Church is true.
 Then, God will give that person an answer in a way that defies our current understanding of reality.

 In my opinion, this is a damn good argument.
 Anyone who says otherwise is not giving credit where credit is due.
 However, the argument only works so long as the Bible and The Book of Mormon were both authored by God.
 So the question becomes: How can a person differentiate a story that was written by God from a story that was written by man?

 Was The Book of Mormon authored by the same divine being who authored the Bible?

 I mean, literally speaking, both books were written by various men.
 But both groups of authors claim that their ideas are dictations from God.
 Therefore, as readers, it's our job to separate fact from fiction.
 It's our job to determine what role God, actually, played in the creation of these stories.
-It's our job to ask what makes the Bible different from a Harry Potter Story, and to decide if The Book of Mormon is more like one or the other.
+It's our job to ask what makes the Bible different from a Harry Potter stor.
+It's our job to decide if The Book of Mormon is more like the Bible or Lord of the Rings.

 Because The Book of Mormon was written in ancient America and the Bible was written in ancient Jerusalem, the books will have notable differences.
-However, if they were both created by God, as Mormonism claims, they should have certain similarities as well, and their core truths should be the same.
+However, if they were both created by God, as Mormonism claims, they should also have certain similarities, and their core truths should be the same.
 Therefore, on my mission, I spent many mornings comparing the two books.